Hospital Discharge Planning: A Guide for Families and Caregivers

 Medicare Rights Center

-This Fact Sheet was funded by San Mateo County Aging and Adult Services and reviewed by Carol Levine, Director, Families and Health Care Project, United Hospital Fund. © 2009 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and reviewed by Carol Levine, Director, Families and Health Care Project, United Hospital Fund. © 2009 Family Caregiver Alliance.
 All rights reserved.